HBPMedical/specifications/content/data-capture/mip_anonymisation_strategy.md

 - Patients should be identified with a unique identifier specific to the partner providing the data.
 This identifier will be pseudonymised, i.e. replaced with a generated pseudo-identifier (hash).
 The link between the original identifier and the pseudo-identifier is stored by the anonymiser in a dedicated database.
 - All other identifiers present in the original data (visit id, etc.) will also be pseudonymised.
 - The birth dates will be reduced to the year.
-- All other dates will be reduced to the year by default, or to the month if explicitly requested.
+- All other dates will be reduced to the month by default, or to the year if explicitly requested.
 [To be confirmed]
-- Patient names, addresses and similar information should not appear in documents provided for the platform.
+- Patient names, addresses and similar personal information should not appear in documents provided for the platform.
 If they do, they are removed at the anonymisation level.
-- Specific rules can be defined for other fields based on the requirements.
+- Specific rules can be defined for other fields based on the MIP or the partner's requirements.
 - By default, information that is not needed for research purposes should be removed.
+- The anonymisation rules for EHR data (CSV files) are defined in collaboration with the partner institution.
+The rules and the result of the anonymisation must be validated by the partner.
+- DICOM files will be anonymised in two steps, the first one rejecting the DICOM tagged as "secondary" (see details below in the _DICOM files_ section), and the second one including them.
+The partner institution must be informed of the limitations of the imaging anonymisation process, chose whether secondary DICOMs must be rejected or included, and validate the result of the anonymisation.

+## Requirement regarding identifiers

+Information regarding common identifiers shared among different data sources must be provided to the anonymisation team.
+This is particularily important for identifiers used to link two data sources: they must be anonymised in an identical manner in both sources in order to keep the links.

+Note: this information must also be transfered to the teams working on the pre-processing and harmonisation of the data for coordination purposes.